-All trainees are required to be in personal psychoanalysis or psychoanalytic psychotherapy, four times per week, for the whole of their training, with a suitably qualified and experienced psychoanalyst or psychoanalytical psychotherapist.
-The list of suitably qualified and experienced analysts and therapists in maintained by the Trainee's Analysts and Therapists sub-committee of the Training Council.
+All trainees are required to be in personal psychoanalysis or psychoanalytic psychotherapy, four or five times per week, for the whole of their training, with a suitably qualified and experienced psychoanalyst or psychoanalytical psychotherapist.
+The list of approved analysts and therapists is maintained by the Training Analyst and Therapist sub-committee of the Training Council.
 If local circumstances, to do with availability of suitable analytic spaces or with travelling distance to analysis, mean that four sessions per week is not achievable, this may be reduced to three times per week at the discretion of the Training School (as detailed in s.8.12 below).